Cagliari Calcio: Supporters

 In the 1970s, the ultras movement developed, as in Italy.
 The first group was founded in 1977 with the name of Brigate Rossoblù, which was joined by Fossa Ultrà, with the latter progressing in the early 1980s to follow the team also on the "Continent" and to meet with other opposing fans.
 However, the phenomenon also waned due to the team's downward trajectory in that decade after the glories of the Scudetto.
 However, the Commando Ultrà Young Supporters was born and later merged with the Ultrà Cagliari.
 In February 1987 some of the members of these groups gave rise to the Sconvolts who were joined by an already existing group, the Eagles.
 Two years later, in 1989, Furiosi were also born.
 These two groups monopolized the hottest support throughout the 1990s and early 2000s, never bonding as happened with the previous groups and indeed leading to an internal struggle which led to the dissolution of the Furiosi in 2004 and led the Sconvolts group to still be the only ultras fringe remaining in the Curva Nord of the various stadiums that have taken place in recent years.

 Friendships and Rivalries

-The Sconvolts the historical group of the Cagliari maintain relationships of friendship and respect with Olbia, Atalanta, Parma, U.S. Lecce.
+The Sconvolts the historical group of the Cagliari maintain relationships of friendship and respect with Olbia, Atalanta, Parma, Lecce.